friflo/ECS-wiki/docs/query.md

     buffer.Playback();
 ```

-In case of using systems the issue and its solution is show the by snippet below.
+In case of using systems the issue and its solution is shown the by snippet below.
 ```cs
 public static void QuerySystemException() {
     var store = new EntityStore();